Sandeepdharnia/Final_project-CM3070-UOL/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-We would like to thank the open-source community for providing valuable tools and libraries that made this project possible.
+I would like to thank the open-source community for providing valuable tools and libraries that made this project possible.